estruyf/blog-content/content/posts/2021-05-27-let-us-go-back-to-the-basics-.md

 Although pen and paper give me control, I also lose control of it.
 I cannot simply link to conversations or documents.
 That is why I began to think about what would work better for me.
 An application that can give me structure and allows me to store what matters most to me.
 If I can also share it with my team, that would be a bonus.

-{{< caption "/2021/05/squarl-logo.png" "Squarl came to life"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAACKSURBVHXBIU7DUAAA0PfLF0swQ8Kqce3c+s3MHMmOwKkwC7IXwGBBzNQsS0gwhGRJETMLgiEIhMDfCfbeSZOaurosF3+D0ePH+/bLEfE6FbfVKKTl6//bzfekRcQpepwjookXQ6vnbU4/vzYoMcMLxjhDjTbeP+Xuqg7zu7UHfGahC/IUPXYosD8A8QQmO24iumsAAAAASUVORK5CYII=" "440" >}}
+{{< caption-new "/uploads/2021/05/squarl-logo.png" "Squarl came to life"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAACKSURBVHXBIU7DUAAA0PfLF0swQ8Kqce3c+s3MHMmOwKkwC7IXwGBBzNQsS0gwhGRJETMLgiEIhMDfCfbeSZOaurosF3+D0ePH+/bLEfE6FbfVKKTl6//bzfekRcQpepwjookXQ6vnbU4/vzYoMcMLxjhDjTbeP+Xuqg7zu7UHfGahC/IUPXYosD8A8QQmO24iumsAAAAASUVORK5CYII=" "440" >}}

 This idea drove me to create the initial version of Squarl.
 When I showed the first proof of concept to a couple of friends, I was amazed and happy about their reactions.
 It made me realize I was not solving only my problem, but an issue a lot of people experience today.
 The initial feedback motivated me to work late nights and weekends to get something ready to show to a broader audience.